victoria-dem/expenses/README.md

 ## Frontend

-Stack: React, Redux, redux-thunk, axios library for API
+React, Redux, redux-thunk, axios library for API

 In the fronted directory, you can run: